nohtyp/vagrant-sensu/README.md

 know what the ground rules for contributing are.

 ### Release Notes/Contributors/Etc
-This is the first release of this module.
-I will be updating the notes when applicable.
+I will be adding configurations for sensu client/server configurations (later).
+Now you can copy the files to the client or server and do what you want.